Organisational Overview / Our most material issues

 All stakeholders are impacted by this issue.

-With regard to water, we ensure that we have adequate supply and
+With regard to water, we ensure that we have adequate supply and storage

-base water balance at all our sites.
-All of the mines and water reticulation
+Venture implemented compressive model base water balance at all our sites.

-are comprehensively mapped and assimilated into the model to ensure
+assimilated into the model to ensure all water streams are covered.
+The

-function, which simulates any process changes to assess the impact on
+models also have a predictive function, which simulates any process changes

-the whole water reticulation system.
+to assess the impact on the whole water reticulation system.

 Our social licence to operate

-Dissatisfied communities embarking on action to
+Dissatisfied communities embarking on action

-remove the Venture’s social licence to operate
+to remove the Venture's social licence to

-would create an unsustainable working
+operate would create an unsustainable working

 environment and cause significant reputational

 damage.
-Communities, investors, the Department
+Communities, investors, the

-of Mineral Resources (DMRE), employees and
+Department of Mineral Resources (DMRE),

-local municipalities would all be affected.
+employees and local municipalities would all be

-Community social issues are addressed regularly with goodwill,
+Community social issues are addressed regularly with goodwill, commitment

-itself and the communities in which it operates.
+communities in which it operates.

 Exposure to one commodity